Registered Apprenticeship

 OR

-Submit all documentation to the Kansas Department of Commerce - Registered Apprenticeship Program
+Submit all documentation to the Kansas Office of Apprenticeship

 Kansas